brenocrepaldi/brenocrepaldi/README.md

 </p>
 <br>

-## 🚀 About Me
+## ✌️ About Me

 Hey!
-I'm **Breno Crepaldi**, a passionate developer who enjoys turning ideas into clean, maintainable, and well-structured code.
-I work across the stack — from building responsive front-ends with **React** and **TypeScript** to crafting robust back-end APIs using **Node.js** and **Python** — always focused on performance, scalability, and great developer experience.
+I’m **Breno Crepaldi**.
+I’m a developer who likes being part of the full process, from the first idea to a polished solution.
+I focus on clarity, maintainability, and building software that is reliable, scalable, and enjoyable to use and to build.

-- 🧠 Strong interest in clean architecture and maintainable code
+- 🧠 I care a lot about writing code that makes sense tomorrow, not just today
-- 🌱 Currently exploring advanced React patterns and backend scalability
+- 🛠️ I like building things from start to finish and polishing the details
 - 🎯 Always learning, always evolving
 - ☕ Powered by coffee and curiosity